Introduction: How to Mark Material

 If you are drilling a hole, make sure to be clear and careful about how you mark it.
-Draw a plus sign, with the intersection of the two lines being the center of the hole, or where you want to drill.
+When you find the location of the hole that you want to drill, mark the location with a plus sign.
+The intersection of the two lines will be where the center of your hole will be and will be where you will want to drill.
 Then make a small indent on that mark; for wood, the drill bit or a screw will work.
-For metal, you'll want to use a punch and hammer.
-Having these slight indentations can be very useful when drilling holes because the mark created by using a punch or screw can prevent the drill bit from walking, ensuring that the hole created is exactly where you intended for it to be.
-That being said, it makes more of a difference with metal because wood is soft enough that the bit won't walk too easily.
+For metal, you'll want to use a punch and hammer (a punch is a pointed metal tool used to "punch" a small indent, often used for marking).
+Having these slight indentations can be very useful when drilling holes because the mark created by using a punch or screw can prevent the drill bit from moving around, ensuring that the hole created is exactly where you intended for it to be.
+That being said, it makes more of a difference with metal because wood is soft enough that the bit won't move too easily.

 Step 3: Make Your Mark

 When cutting straight edges on flat material, such as wood or sheet metal, it is generally a good idea to start marking by using a tape measure (or calipers for very small pieces) to measure from one edge and then make a small mark on the very edge of the piece.
 Then, line the angled edge of a carpenter square or T-square over the edge of the piece, and line the straight edge up with the small mark on the material.
 Use your marking utensil to extend that small mark and create a straight line across the material.